Jared Wright (Australian politician)

 Jared Liam Wright (born 31 October 1999) is an Australian politician currently serving as a Councillor on the Central Coast Council in New South Wales.
-He was elected in September 2024 at the age of 24, making him the youngest councillor in the region's history.
+He was elected in September 2024 at the age of 24, making him one of the youngest councillors in the region's history.
 Wright is a member of the New South Wales Liberal Party and represents the Gosford East Ward as well as the region more broadly.

 Early life and education

 Jared Wright was born and raised on the Central Coast of New South Wales.
 He grew up in Kincumber and Avoca Beach, where he participated in local sports, including soccer with the Avoca Football Club, Australian rules football with the Terrigal Avoca Panthers, and cricket with the Kincumber Avoca Cricket Club.
 He attended Kincumber High School, completing his Higher School Certificate in 2017.
 In 2020, he graduated from the University of Technology Sydney.

 Career

 Career Wright works in a consulting role at Australian financial services firm Honner, where he is involved with asset managers, investment banks, financial advisers, and asset consultants.
 During his university studies, he worked for members of the New South Wales Parliament, including former NSW Treasurer Matt Kean and former Minister for Multiculturalism and Seniors Mark Coure MP.